 2. Enable Rich Snippets and Opengraph

 Rich snippets are the next logical step in the content description.
-Meta tags alone won’t cut it in 2020 because snippets add much more: reviews, product availability, shipping methods, etc. Search engines display them right on the results page:
+Meta tags and meta keywords alone won’t cut it in 2020 because snippets add much more: reviews, product availability, shipping methods, etc. Search engines display them right on the results page:

-If you add rich snippets, people will get a better idea of what your store is selling, the site will feel more professional, and they’ll be more likely to click on the URL.
+If you add rich snippets, people will get a better idea of what your store is selling since the site will feel more professional and intuitive, and they’ll be more likely to click on the URL.
 You can set them up in SEO Rich Snippets and Opengraph section of the Configuration page:

 You can enable the snippets for product pages and category pages: